 Resilience is the power or ability to recover readily from illness, depression, or adversity.
 It is the ability to bounce back after experiencing tragedy or loss.

 Most of the Ten Sentiments relate to making a decision in your mind to apply one of its virtues to overcome adversity.
-What sets resilience apart from the other virtues is that it includes the involvement of other people in your life.
+What sets resilience apart from the other virtues is that it includes the involvement of other people in your life, particularly a caregiver.

 Resilience involves relationships and openness.
 People who are resilient depend on others in a healthy way.
 They communicate their inmost thoughts and feelings – good or bad – and seek help in dealing with troubling thoughts.
 As is share my hardship with others, I can be encouraged to be resilient in the face of adversity.

 I think the best examples of resilience are found in those men and women who serve in the military.
 Soldiers in combat see the most horrible things.
 Perhaps the worst thing a Soldier can see, is the death of a ‘battle buddy’.
 Although Soldiers aren’t physical brothers and sisters, when they go through hard times together, they can develop bonds between them that are stronger than with their own blood relatives.
 Many times we hear of Soldiers who are injured in combat and how desperately they want to get back to their units to be with their buddies.
 Why?
 They love one another and would literally die for each other.

 I have experienced this myself during my time in the Army.
 Specifically, while deployed during Desert Storm and Iraqi Freedom.
 We lived in some horrible conditions in the deserts of Saudi Arabia and Iraq.
 We’d joke that our living conditions were unfit for criminals imprisoned in the United States.
 But that was how we dealt with those terrible conditions, we helped each other laugh and remember this suffering was only temporary.
 We’d recall the good times and look forward to going home.